X

 Technically speaking, the Fannie Mae required net yield (abbreviated RNY) is not an ARM "index" -- at least, not as the term is used in Federal regulations concerning adjustable rate mortgages.
 The RNY is roughly defined as the minimum yield price that Fannie Mae is willing to accept when it buys a 'closed' (originated) loan from lenders.
 Think of it as the 'wholesale' price for lenders.

-There are several "required net yield" figures available for 30-year fixed rate mortgages (as well as lots of other types & terms).
+There were several "required net yield" figures available for 30-year fixed rate mortgages (as well as lots of other types & terms).
 You will need to check your mortgage documents for the precise figure you need, but it is most likely the "60-day delivery" RNY.

 Fannie Mae's Required Net Yield